 There was a time when newcomers in Canada practically had to buy their first credit card.
 They had to prove their credit-worthiness before banks would approve their applications.
 But nowadays, most major banks have welcome programs that help new Manitobans open a bank account and avail of a credit card.

 But why do you need a credit card?
 For starters, having one is a convenient way to pay for your purchases without carrying cash.
-It also allows you to pay for or buy an immediate need you don’t have money for at the moment and pay for it later.
-But more importantly, credit card use establishes your credit history.
+It also allows you to pay for or buy an item immediately even if you don’t have money for it at the moment.
+More importantly, credit card use establishes your credit history in Canada.
 Credit history is “a record of a consumer’s ability to repay debts and demonstrated responsibility in repaying debts” (Investopedia).
-It is a documentation of a person’s credit accounts, details of bill payments, and how he or she uses money to deal with loans and credits (borrowing habits).
+It is a documentation of a person’s credit accounts, details of bill payments, and how they use money to deal with loans and credits (borrowing habits).
 This is important because your credit history will be reviewed whenever you apply for other credit such as loans and mortgages (for example a student loan or when you buy a house).
 Landlords and potential employers may also look at it as part of their background check.

 The dangers of credit

-While a credit card and access to loans are good to have when you are just starting to establish your new life in Canada, be careful not to go overboard with debt.
+While a credit card and access to loans are good to have when you are establishing your new life in Canada, be careful not to go overboard with debt.
 The most important thing to realize is that your credit limit is not free money.
-Anything you borrow, you will need to return, and usually, with added interest (especially if you don’t pay on time).
-Because they are so easy to use, credit cards can lead you down a slippery slope.
-Before you know it, you’re swimming in debt which can be hard to get out of.
+Anything you borrow you will need to return, and usually with added interest especially if you don’t pay on time.
+The ease of use can lead you down a slippery slope.
+Before you know it, you’re swimming in debt which can be hard to get out of because of compounding interest.
 So always regard credit as a big responsibility.